Language App

 The green section grouped together above is higher level information for great initial context and with extra data for deeper investigation at a later stage, but primarily sticking to the scope of the interviews and the goals, I broke the remaining categories into insights and pain points.

-By combining all the cards together, it provided a overview of the dataset.
+By combining all the cards together, it provided an overview of the dataset.

 Learning Insights